 Sean Douglas is currently an Alberta Branch and National President of the CWRA, he has been involved since 2000, when he was asked to “help out” with a conference….
 In his spare time Sean works for the Alberta Government in the department of Environment and Sustainable Resources Development.
 He has been with the department for 17 years, first for 12 years as a technical hydrologist, supporting in-house design and water licensing, and then in the department’s infrastructure group, providing technical support to the operation and maintenance of the provincial water management infrastructure.
 Although Sean is now a manager, he still considers himself to be a reasonable hydrologist, a fairly qualified hydrotechnical engineer, and a pretty good project manager.
 Subjects he could speak to would include: infrastructure assessment, project prioritization, prairie / mountain hydrology and beer.

-Manager, Communications and Operations
+Manager, Operation and Communications

 National Directors (2019)